 A personal service company is a limited company that typically has a sole director - the contractor - who owns most or all of the shares.
-The contractor's personal service company generally supplies professional services to end user clients, either directly or via an agency.
+The contractor's personal service company generally supplies professional services to end-user clients, either directly or via an agency.

-A labour broker is any natural person who conducts or carriers on any business whereby such person, for reward, provides a client of such business with other persons to render a service or perform work for such client, or procures such other persons for the client, for which services such other persons are remunerated by such a person.
+A labour broker is any natural person who conducts or carriers on any business whereby such a person, for a reward, provides the client of such a business with other persons to render a service or perform work for such a client, or procures such other persons for the client, for which services such other persons are remunerated by such a person.
 The labour broker must apply for an exemption certificate annually.
 (The certificate is only valid for one tax year.)
-A fully completed IRP30A application, together with the supporting documents, must be submitted to the nearest SARS branch at least two months before the expiry of the current exemption certificate.
+A fully completed IRP30A application, together with supporting documents, must be submitted to the nearest SARS branch at least two months before the expiry of the current exemption certificate.